missystar/Went/How-to-install-the-AIMSICD.md

 # INSTALLATION METHOD
 AIMSICD recently has been improved to enable universal compatibility on all devices.
-Just install as follows:

 1. Download the [LATEST RELEASE](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/releases).
 2. Delete previous version of AIMSICD.